andreasvirkus/cottage/src/content/thoughts/building-with-the-platform.md

 The code I wrote for my blog in 2019 using `CustomEvent` and `:target` pseudo-classes still works, unchanged, in 2026.
 The Metalsmith plugins I wrote in 2017?
 Also still work, but the ecosystem around them has evaporated.
-The platform stayed.
-The abstractions didn't.
+The platform stayed when the abstractions didn't.

 ## When to reach for a library